daveposh/change_submission/PEER_REVIEW_IMPLEMENTATION.md

 2. **Single Task Creation**: Creates one peer review coordination task assigned to the identified SME

 3. **SME Responsibilities**: The SME must choose one of three options:
-   - **Self-Review**: Conduct the peer review themselves if they have expertise
-   - **Reassignment**: Reassign the task to a qualified technical peer
+   - **Peer Assignment**: Reassign the task to a qualified technical peer (different from requester and SME)
    - **External Coordination**: Obtain peer review through other means and attach evidence
+   - **Escalation**: Escalate for appropriate reviewer assignment

 ### Task Properties
 - **Subject**: "Peer Review Coordination Required: [Change Title]"